readium/readium-css/docs/CSS19-api.md

 --USER__invertImages
 ```

 A filter to invert images in night mode.
-It behaves as a switch i.e. if it is present, the filter is enabled.

 Scope: `html`